proxer/ProxerLibJava/README.md

 ### Dependencies

 This library highly relies on [Bridge](https://github.com/afollestad/bridge) by [Aidan Follestad](https://github.com/afollestad) for the network communication.
-Moreover it uses the [Android Support Annotations](http://tools.android.com/tech-docs/support-annotations) to improve the code style.
+Moreover it uses [EventBus] (https://github.com/greenrobot/EventBus) to deliver results and the [Android Support Annotations](http://tools.android.com/tech-docs/support-annotations) to improve the code style.